Demi-urge/menace_sandbox/docs/roi_tracker.md

 Forecasts for these values help prioritise improvements when ROI alone is stable.

-`maintainability` is computed using `radon.metrics.mi_visit` and averages the Maintainability Index of the source files touched in the current section.
+`maintainability` is computed using `radon.metrics.mi_visit` when available and averages the Maintainability Index of the source files touched in the current section.
+When `radon` is missing an AST-based implementation of the standard Maintainability Index formula is used instead.
 The `code_quality` metric uses `pylint`'s global rating for those files.

 Example forecasting extended metrics:
 ```python